 - Retinopathy of prematurity: All babies of birth weight <1.5 kg & <32 weeks gestational age should be screened every 2 weeks, commencing at 6 weeks postnatal age, continuing until peripheral vascularization of the retina.

 - Immunization: DPT, polio, hepatitis B & Hib vaccines are given in doges based on their chronologic age.

 - 10. Vitamins & minerals:

-From day 1 : Inj vit.
-K, 1 mg IM or IV, or oral vit K, 2 mg stat to prevent hemorrhagic disease of newborn.
+From day 1: Inj vit.
+K, 1 mg IM or IV, or oral vit K, 2 mg stat to prevent hemorrhagic disease of the newborn.

-Vit E 1mg/kg/day for first 1-2 week to prevent hemolytic anemia & retinopathy of prematurity.
+Vit E 1mg/kg/day for first 1-2 week to prevent hemolytic anaemia & retinopathy of prematurity.